-- SUBJECTIVE 1.
-May be asymptomatic. - 2.
-Mild itching. - 3.
-May have burning, stinging and other sensations. - OBJECTIVE 1.
-On the sole and heel: usually non-inflammatory scaling, occasionally with thickening and cracking of the skin.
+- 1. May be asymptomatic.

+- 2. Mild itching.

+- 3. May have burning, stinging and other sensations.

+- On the sole and heel: usually non-inflammatory scaling, occasionally with thickening and cracking of the skin.
 May have groups of vesicles or exfoliation of the skin.
 Foul odor is common. - 2.
-Between the toes: scaling or fissuring, fine vesicles or pustules, maceration. - 3.
-Potassium hydroxide (KOH) skin-scraping: hyphae demonstrated - ASSESSMENT Tinea pedis
+Between the toes: scaling or fissuring, fine vesicles or pustules, maceration. - Potassium hydroxide (KOH) skin-scraping: hyphae demonstrated solution, cream or lotion

+ASSESSMENT Tinea pedis

 - One of the following products.
 Continue treatment for 1-2 weeks after clinically cleared.
 Apply to normal skin 2 cm beyond affected area. - a.
-Over-the-counter products, applied twice daily in a thin layer for 4 weeks to the affected areas.
+Over-the-counter products, applied twice daily for 2-4 weeks to the affected areas. - 1) Miconazole (e.g., Micatin) 2% cream OR - 2) Clotrimazole (e.g., Lotrimin)) 1%